Particle PostParticle PostParticle Post

 The Verdict on AI Credit Review Efficiency Claims

 AI credit review automation delivers real efficiency gains for high-volume, low-complexity consumer lending with clean data pipelines.
 Gains of 40 to 60% on the mechanical processing steps are defensible.
-The 70% headline requires a pilot designed to exclude compliance overhead, model validation, and exceptions from the calculation.
+The headline claim requires a pilot designed to exclude compliance overhead, model validation, and exceptions from the calculation.

 No federally regulated lender can strip those steps out permanently.
 Before approving budget for AI lending automation, demand a number that includes the full regulatory burden.
 Any vendor that cannot produce it is quoting a lab result, not a business outcome.